hilton/hilton.github.com/blog/_posts/2022-05-24-system-7-outlines.md

 HTML does, however, let you represent a hierarchy with nested lists.
 You can use this to render the list with outline triangles, and use JavaScript to add their behaviour.

-This basic example features clickable list items, and the corresponding outine triangles.
+This basic example features clickable nested list items, and the corresponding outline triangles.

 <ul id="outline" class="open">
   <li><span class="triangle triangle-down">Apps</span>